 Many insurance companies will cover part or all of the costs for weight loss surgery.
 If you do not have insurance or your insurance does not cover the procedure, we offer substantial discounts for cash payments.

 Surgery is only the beginning of the journey towards a healthy you.
 Permanent changes in your lifestyle and eating habits must be made for sustained weight loss.
-Every first Thursday of the month from 6:30-8:30 p.m. we provide a free support group where you can get advice from our professionals and the support of your peers.
+Our support group is held every third Wednesday from 5:30 p.m. - 7:00 p.m. in the Kolob conference room on the 4th floor of building #3 at Dixie Regional Medical Center.
+Our free support group is a great place to get professional advice and get support from your peers.